Class meeting dates:

 ALL students need to attend this session.

-This will be both a final presentation and a reflection of the course relative to the application of the course experience into an environmental educational learning context.
+This will be both a final presentation and a reflection of the course relative to the application of the course experience into a sustainability educational learning context.

 1) For each class presentation, each group will provide an oral

 presentation that includes the most appropriate visual aids.
 Most

 often, PowerPoint is the most effective visual aid.

 2) Also for each class presentation, each group must present a written

 paper that includes the material to be presented for that class

 All papers must be:

 Typed: Double spaced and in APA format.

 Include (as appropriate for the sequence of delivery):